seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 	Omni speakers are attached to a WiFi network.
 You can can manage and control speakers in the same WiFi network to play audio wirelessly.

 - Support multi-room audio streaming
-	You can play audio with multiple Omni speakers with synchronization.
+	You can play audio to multiple Omni speakers with synchronization.

 - Support party mode audio streaming
 	You can switch the speakers from a room (a set of speakers) to party mode (all speakers in all rooms), or vice versa.

 - Support multi-channel audio streaming
-	If you have two Omni speakers, then you can send different channel of a single audio stream to speakers.
-For example, to play a music in stereo mode, you can assign a speaker for left channel, and assign the other for right channel.
+	If you have two Omni speakers, you can send different channels of a single audio stream to different speakers.
+For example, to play music in stereo mode, you can assign a speaker for left channel, and assign the other for right channel.
 	Currently, stereo (2 channel) mode is supported.
 5.1 channel mode is on schedule.

 - Support mp3, wav, flac, sac, m4a and ogg formats, and the sample rate above 44100.